SigNoz/signoz.io/blog/2023-01-05-docker-syslog.md

 ---
-title: Configuring Docker Syslog Logging Driver for Docker Dameon & Containers
+title: Configure your Docker Syslog Logging Driver
 slug: docker-syslog
-date: 2023-01-05
+date: 2023-01-10
 tags: [Tech Tutorial, Docker, Log Management]
 authors: [daniel]
 description: Logs are useful for troubleshooting and identifying issues in applications, as they provide a record of events and activities.
 However, managing log data can be challenging due to ...